venkataravuri/nexthink-assignment/README.md

 # 🔥 Nexthink Interview Assignment 🎉

-> Refer to :globe_with_meridians: [My Github Repo](https://github.com/venkataravuri/nexthink-assignment/) for a latest assignment response.
-The document is composed using Github's Markdowns.
+### :question: Problem Statement

+Refer to interview assignment, [Nexthink Architecture Quiz](docs/Nexthink+Architecture+Quiz+Q22023.pdf).
+It defines current system limitations & constraints and states target architecture requiremens and goals.

 ## 🚁 Quick Overview

 This document captures **high-level solution architecture** of re-engineered and re-architected solution that replaces existing single-tenant monolith solution with a **:rocket: scalable, :wavy_dash: elastic & :office: a multi-tenant solution**.

-- Explains :ferris_wheel: **To-Be Architecture** through various reference architecture models & views such as ```Functional Architecture, Technical Architecture, Deployment Architecture, Component Designs, Technology Choices and more```, each addressing unique concerns of various stakeholders & audience.
+- :ferris_wheel: **To-Be Architecture** explained through various architecture views such as ```Functional Architecture```, ```Technical Architecture```, ```Deployment Architecture```, ```Component Designs``, ``Technology Stack & Choice```, each addressing unique concerns of various stakeholders & audience.
 - Highlights how the proposed solution addresses limitations & constraints for current system.

-Refer to :question: problem statement [Nexthink Architecture Quiz]() for current system contraints and goals of proposed solution.

 ‼️ **Disclaimer**

-There are numerous ways to design systems, each with various approaches and plenty of alternatives.
-The methods I employed in this case take into account _industry-standard practices, tools, limitations in resources, and other factors_.
-Moreover **Architecture is about making "Trade-offs"** along the dimensions like scalability, reliability, throughput, cost-effectiveness and more.
-Proposed architecture accommodates best of everything.
+There could be numerous ways systems' can be designed.
+Here, I have employed _industry-standard practices, technologies & tools_ taken into account constraints and other factors.
+Proposed solution has "**Architecture Trade-offs"** across several dimensions like scalability, reliability, throughput & cost-effectiveness.

 ### 📚 Table of Contents
 - [Assumptions](#assumptions) & [Out of Scope](#out-of-scope)